 Her first book, The Blue Ribbon Cookbook (Wakefield Press 2008), focussed on the traditions of country shows and show cooking in South Australia.
-Still in demand after 10 years, it even took the author to Paris after winning a Gourmand World Cookbook Award.
+Still in demand after more than 10 years, the surprise hit even took the author to Paris when it won a Gourmand World Cookbook Award.

 As a journalist, Liz has been writing for regional newspapers, specialist rural newspapers and magazines, and even the odd metropolitan daily, for more than 30 years.
 She has also worked as a rural communications specialist, receiving a prestigious Churchill Fellowship to explore ways to encourage farmers to take up best practice and the latest technologies.

-Liz is a popular guest speaker, regularly hitting the road to present at libraries and author events across Australia, rural women’s gatherings, service clubs and conferences, as well as opening the odd country show or two!
+Liz is a popular guest speaker, regularly hitting the road to present at libraries and author events across Australia, as well as opening the odd country show or two!